 - Kubernetes Volume Provisioner

-Now, you know about various container types available at the platform, as well as their specifics that can help to choose the most suitable option for your project needs.
+Now, you know about various container types available at Jelastic PaaS, as well as their specifics that can help to choose the most suitable option for your project needs.
 Get started with a preferable Jelastic service provider.